Shourya523/Poll-y/README.md

 ##  Known Limitations

-1. **Guest vulnerability** � an unauthenticated visitor may clear localStorage and the UI will briefly allow another vote; the server subsequently rejects it but the UI may flash a changed count.
-2. **No poll expiry** � polls remain indefinitely; theres no automatic cleanup or archiving of stale data.
+1. **No poll expiry** � polls remain indefinitely; theres no automatic cleanup or archiving of stale data.
-3. **Ratelimiting absent** � a determined user could script multiple Google accounts and vote repeatedly since theres no CAPTCHA or IP throttling.
+2. **Ratelimiting absent** � a determined user could script multiple Google accounts and vote repeatedly since theres no CAPTCHA or IP throttling.
-4. **Clientside ID generation** � option IDs use `Math.random` on the client; collisions are extremely unlikely but theoretically possible.
+3. **Clientside ID generation** � option IDs use `Math.random` on the client; collisions are extremely unlikely but theoretically possible.

-A more robust production system would enforce Firebase security rules, implement serverside rate limiting, and optionally require email verification or CAPTCHA for account creation.
+A more robust production system would enforce Firebase security rules and implement serverside rate limiting.

 ---